- War Communism took place during the Russian Civil War.

-- It can also be considered as a way used by Vladimir Lenin to control the country with an aim to improve its economy.
+- It was also used by Vladimir Lenin to control the country with an aim to improve its economy.

 - War Communism experienced some serious shortcomings.

 The first measure of War Communism involved the nationalisation of land.
-Banking and shipping were also nationalised and foreign trade was declared a state monopoly in that only the state would carry out trade on behalf of its citizens and it was illegal for private organisations to carry out this trade.
+Banking and shipping were also nationalised and foreign trade was declared a state monopoly in that only the state would carry out trade on behalf of its citizens and it was illegal for private organisations to carry out these trades.
 This was Lenin’s response when he realised that the Bolsheviks were simply not ready to take over the whole economic system of Russia.
 Lenin stressed the importance of the workers showing discipline and a will to work hard if the revolution was to survive.
-A majority in the Bolshevik hierarchy thought that it would be a good idea to remove factory managers and let the workers take it upon themselves to run the factories, but on behalf of the people.
-It was seen that it would be a source of motivation as the workers would work better if they believed they were working for a cause as opposed to a system that made some rich but many poor, as they would feel exploited.
+A majority in the Bolshevik hierarchy thought that it would be a good idea to remove factory managers and let the workers take it upon themselves to run the factories on behalf of the people.
+It was seen that it would be a source of motivation, that the workers would work better if they believed they were working for a cause and feel less exploited in a system that made some rich but many poor.
 The civil war had made many in the Bolsheviks even more class antagonistic – that is against social stratification – as there were many of the old guards who were fighting to destroy the Bolsheviks.